Russia men's national volleyball team

-The Russia men's national volleyball team is governed by the Russian Volleyball Federation and took part in international volleyball competitions.
+The Russia men's national volleyball team is governed by the Russian Volleyball Federation and represents Russia in international volleyball competitions.

-FIVB considers Russia as the inheritor of the records of Soviet Union (1948–1991) and CIS (1992).
+The FIVB considers Russia as successor to the records of Soviet Union (1948–1991) and Commonwealth of Independent States CIS (1992).

 The USSR Volleyball Federation joined the FIVB in 1948, a year after the foundation of the international governing body.
-The following year they sent a team to compete in the first FIVB Men’s World Championship and have been dominating the international scene ever since, having won six World Championships, four Olympic Games, six World Cups and 14 European Championships (medals of Russian and the Soviet union combined).
+The following year they sent a team to compete in the first FIVB Men's World Championship and have been dominating the international scene ever since, having won six World Championships, four Olympic Games, six World Cups and 14 European Championships (medals of Russian and the Soviet union combined).

 On 28 February 2022, following the Russian invasion of Ukraine and in accordance with a "recommendation" by the International Olympic Committee (IOC), FIVB and CEV suspended the participation of Russia in their competitions.

+On July 8, 2026, the International Volleyball Federation (FIVB) announced that Russian athletes and technical officials in all disciplines would be allowed to return to FIVB, World and Official competitions, following the International Olympic Committee Executive Board's decision that its previously recommended conditions of participation for Russian athletes and teams were no longer applicable.
+The Russian national teams were restored to the FIVB World Rankings with the same ranking points they held when their points were frozen.
+The FIVB also stated that the display of the Russian flag, anthem, colors and other national identifications would be determined by the FIVB and the European Volleyball Confederation (CEV) at a later date, in consultation with relevant international sports organizations.

+On August 4, 2026, following consultations with relevant stakeholders, the FIVB confirmed that the Russian men's and women's national teams would participate in the 2027 Volleyball Nations League (VNL) as the highest-ranked teams not yet qualified for the competition.
+For the 2027 edition, the VNL will expand from 18 to 19 teams in each gender category to accommodate their participation while also ensuring the participation of the Slovenia Women's National team and Finland Men's National team, which were due to qualify based on their performances in previous seasons.
+The FIVB also stated that the Russian Volleyball Federation had notified it that Russia's men's national team would not participate in the 2027 FIVB Men's Volleyball World Cup, which is scheduled to be held in Poland.

 History

-The USSR Volleyball Federation joined the FIVB in 1948, and the following year they sent a team to compete in the first World Championship.
-At this championship, the Soviet Union won its first World Championship title with a perfect record of eight victories, while Czechoslovakia finished in second place.
+The USSR Volleyball Federation joined the FIVB in 1948, and the following year Soviet Union sent a team to compete at the first FIVB Men's World Championship.
+The Soviet Union won the inaugural championship with a perfect record of eight victories, while Czechoslovakia finished in second place.